hainesdev/AsyncPing/README.md

-#AsyncPing Arduino Library
+#AsyncPing Library

-This library allows your sketches to take ultrasonic distance readings at a fast rate.
+This library allows your arduino sketches to take ultrasonic distance readings at a fast rate.
 Your application can call the AsyncPing function repeatedly to get distance readings.
 No timing to worry about.
 While the arduino is waiting for an echo no additional pulses are sent.
 Time in between pulse and echo can be used for other functions.